Chinese battery investment in France to create 1,000 jobs -politician

 France is trying to push its own national champions to produce batteries for cars, though politicians have welcomed the Chinese investment.

-ACC, a venture backed by Renault's rival Stellantis (STLA.MI) and Saft, a unit of TotalEnergies (TOTF.PA), will also have a battery plant in northern France.
+ACC, a venture backed by Renault’s rival Stellantis and Saft, a unit of TotalEnergies, will also have a battery plant in northern France.

 A shift away from diesel engines in the auto industry is likely to spur job cuts in the coming years, or push carmakers to retrain workers and find new avenues for job creation, under pressure from politicians.